 They reduce carbon emissions, enable significant savings on energy bills and provide homes and businesses with increased energy independence by reducing their reliance on traditional power grids.

 While there aren’t large-scale grants specifically for solar panel installations, VAT reductions can provide indirect savings.
-It’s also recommended to contact institutions like NI Energy Advice or Northern Ireland Community Energy (NICE) for any local schemes or funding opportunities.
+It’s also recommended to contact institutions like NI Energy Advice or Northern Ireland Community Energy (NICE) to find out about any local schemes or funding opportunities.

 Written by Sam Jeans